This event has already occured. View our upcoming performances to plan your next Armstrong experience.

-From Golden Globe-nominated composer Brian Byrne (Heartbeat of Home) comes a majestic new musical score for a brand-new Irish dance production from Herbert W. Armstrong College and Armstrong Dance.
+From Golden Globe-nominated composer Brian Byrne (Heartbeat of Home) comes a majestic musical score for an original Irish dance production from Herbert W. Armstrong College and Armstrong Dance.

 Celtic Throne explores the ancient origins of Irish step dance and celebrates the millennia-long journey of a music-and-dance-loving people as they migrate from the ancient Near East to Ireland, Scotland, England and the United States.
 Infused with innovative choreography, dazzling costumes and spectacular lighting and projection, Celtic Throne is Armstrong’s most electrifying, edge-of-the-seat production to date.